phpmyadmin/phpmyadmin/doc/two_factor.rst

 Simple two-factor authentication
 --------------------------------

-This authentication is included for testing and demostration purposes only as it really does not provide two-factor authentication, it just asks user to confirm login by clicking on the button.
+This authentication is included for testing and demonstration purposes only as it really does not provide two-factor authentication, it just asks the user to confirm login by clicking on the button.

 It should not be used in the production and is disabled unless